ArkadiuszSzkurlat/NPC-Warhammer-Archive/README.md

 - CSS
 - JavaScript
 - React.js
+- Firebase

 ## Features
-List the ready features here:
+- Register, login, forgot password and delete accoun
 - Create an editable Warhammer NPC
 - Create folder where you can store NPC's

-## Setup and
+## Setup and Usage
-All depedencies are in package.json
+All depedencies are in package.json, but to run app you need a firebase.
 To start using at localhost:
 - `npm i` to install all depedencies
 - `npm start` to start react app

+For simple start just go to live demo [_here_](bn-archive-dev) register account with any data and login.

 ## Project Status
 Project is: _in progress_